dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 # Isolating CSS Inheritance

+TODO: Test Firefox / Safari and/or call out Chrome-specific UA.

 I was recently looking into tackling CSS isolation between multiple applications running on the same web page and came away with a much better understanding of the CSS `initial` and `revert` keywords which I wanted to share.